GREAT SEDONA HIKES

 Summary: A short but steep hike up the east side of Oak Creek Canyon leading to an amazing "window" rock formation

-Challenge Level: Hard (Note: the trail is VERY steep in places, with loose sand and rock.
+Challenge Level: Hard (Note: the trail is VERY steep in places, with loose sand, rock and pine needles.
 Do not attempt in wet weather or if there is snow on the trail.)

 Hiking Distance: About 1.3 miles to the end of the trail on top of the east side of Oak Creek Canyon.
 You'll be climbing up 1000 feet.
 If you hike north, you can go cross-country and intersect the Harding Springs Trail (see below) which adds another 2.3 miles.